Morrowind, Tembriel Playthrough

 Tel Fyr and the Corprusarium

 I wanted to like the interior of Tel Fyr more than I did.
 All the walls were a bit too busy in their design, so it felt like a little much.
-I saw design elements there that I expect later influences Tel Mithryn in Dragonborn, but here, they were much rougher and kind of a mess, visually.
+I saw design elements there that I expect later influenced Tel Mithryn in Dragonborn, but here, they were much rougher and kind of a mess, visually.

 It didn’t help either that I was finding it difficult to figure out how to actually levitate up to reach Divayth Fyr.
 The wikis I use as my main reference sources were confusing in that regard, so between that and the overly busy look of the place, it took me longer than I was happy with to finally find the hole in the ceiling I was supposed to levitate through.